The Parable of the Unjust Steward

-The parable of the unjust steward in Luke chapter 16 talks about the use of present opportunities in relation to the future life (Luke 16:25–31).
+The parable of the unjust steward in Luke 16:1-13 talks about the use of present opportunities in relation to the future life (Luke 16:25–31).
 It was mainly addressed to the disciples and it showed a dynamic principle to wise stewardship.
 Jesus called upon His followers to turn their thoughts from the things of this life to those of eternity.

 The unjust steward was wasting his master’s goods and was also accused of stealing.
-So his master asked him to give an account of his stewardship (v.
-2) that the master would examine them to determine whether the charges against his steward were justified.
+So his master asked him to give an account of his stewardship (verse 2) that the master would examine them to determine whether the charges against his steward were justified.
 The unjust steward was guilty and realized that he could not defend himself.

 So, he came up with a shrewd plan.
 While the steward was yet in a position to do so, he would use his present position to provide for his future.
 He planned to place his master’s debtors under personal obligation to himself.
 Had he used the same wisdom and hard work in advancing his master’s business that he used in furthering his own, he would have achieved success instead of failure.

 “So he called every one of his master’s debtors to him, and said to the first, ‘How much do you owe my master?’
 And he said, ‘A hundred [b]measures of oil.’
 So he said to him, ‘Take your bill, and sit down quickly and write fifty.’
 Then he said to another, ‘And how much do you owe?’
 So he said, ‘A hundred measures of wheat.’
 And he said to him, ‘Take your bill, and write eighty.
 So the master commended the unjust steward because he had dealt shrewdly.
 For the sons of this world are more shrewd in their generation than the sons of light” (verse 5-7).

 Jesus found in the master’s commendation of his unjust steward something beneficial to teach His disciples.
 The rich man did not condone his steward’s dishonesty.
 For it was for dishonesty that he was being let go of his position.
-But he was praised for the shrewdness with which he advanced his career of wrong doing.
+But unjust steward was praised for the shrewdness with which he advanced his career of wrong doing.
 He was commended for the diligence with which he planned out his way of escape.
 His “wisdom,” consisted basically in the diligent use he made of present opportunities while they lasted.

 God’s children should realize that they are but stewards of His blessings that God gives.
-All that they have in this present life is actually God’s; it is not theirs (Luke 16:12; 1 Cor.
-6:19).
+All that they have in this present life is actually God’s; it is not theirs (Luke 16:12; 1 Corinthians 6:19).
 They are to use all the resources entrusted to them to promote God’s purposes.
-They are to serve God, bless others (Prov.
-19:17; Matt.
-19:21; 25:31–46; Luke 12:33) and spread the gospel (1 Cor.
-9:13; 2 Cor.
-9:6, 7).
+They are to serve the Lord, bless others (Proverbs 19:17; Matthew 19:21; 25:31–46; Luke 12:33) and spread the gospel (1 Corinthians 9:13; 2 Corinthians 9:6, 7).

-Generally, Bible students find the parable of the unjust steward hard to explain because of the seeming praise given to the dishonest steward (v.
-8).
-But this parable is not to be understood allegorically.
-Because it is a basic rule in the interpretation of parables that no effort should be made to read some special meaning into every detail.
+Generally, Bible students find the parable of the unjust steward hard to explain because of the seeming praise given to the dishonest steward (Luke 16:8).
+But this parable is not to be understood allegorically because it is a basic rule in the interpretation of parables that no effort should be made to read some special meaning into every detail.